Work–life balance

 Walk around any Swedish city or town today and you’re likely to find fathers pushing prams and sharing coffee with each other while feeding their babies in cafés and parks.
 Sweden is indeed home both to ‘latte mums’ and ‘latte dads’ (which is Swedish for parents on parental leave).

-And, at the same time, the country has a very high labour force participation rate, with nearly 90 per cent of 25- to 64-year-olds being employed on the Swedish labour market, according to statistics from the OECD.
+And, at the same time, the country has a very high labour force participation rate.
+Nearly 90 per cent of 25- to 64-year-olds are employed on the Swedish labour market, according to statistics from the OECD.

 A father picks up his child from nursery school.
 Daycare helps with the work–life balance.